 SEL-651R – Recloser control

 At a high level, the concept of relay device numbers is simple.
 It is a slippery slope that quickly gets more complicated.
-However, developers and project managers don’t need to be experts in relays if they have the Pure Power on the job.
-Our experienced engineers will ensure your relays are designed, fabricated, programmed, and commissioned fast and cost effectively.
+However, developers and project managers don’t need to be experts in relays if they have Pure Power on the job.
+Our experienced engineers will ensure your relays are designed, fabricated, programmed, and commissioned fast and cost-effectively.